 What main concerns do you treat?

-Women’s Health (Menstrual problems, Breast health), Stress, anxiety, mood disorders and emotional problems, digestive disorders, infertility & IVF support, pain management.
+Women’s Health (Menstrual problems, Breast health), stress, digestive disorders, IVF support and pain management.

 What is your philosophy or belief about natural healing, and the work you do?